catalyst-eval/knowledge-base/tag-glossary.md

 - **educational-impact**: How educational systems and expectations affect neurodivergent individuals.
 - **dialectical-understanding**: Framework for understanding seemingly contradictory experiences or tensions.
 - **attachment-theory**: How attachment patterns intersect with neurodivergent experiences.
+- **post-separation-dynamics**: Therapeutic approaches addressing the unique challenges that arise during separation and divorce processes, including boundary enforcement, communication protocols for co-parenting, managing attachment transitions, and navigating legal/practical barriers.
+- **convenience-partner**: A post-separation relational dynamic where one partner continues to expect the emotional labor, availability, and support of a committed partner despite actively pursuing separation or having formally ended the relationship.

 ### Hierarchical Tags
 - **systems:family-dynamics**: The hierarchical version of family-dynamics tag.
 - **systems:educational-impact**: The hierarchical version of educational-impact tag.
 - **systems:dialectical-understanding**: The hierarchical version of dialectical-understanding tag.
 - **systems:attachment-theory**: The hierarchical version of attachment-theory tag.
+- **systems:post-separation-dynamics**: The hierarchical version of post-separation-dynamics tag.
+- **systems:convenience-partner**: The hierarchical version of convenience-partner tag.

 ## Developmental Considerations